betterscientificsoftware/bssw.io/Site/Topics/Reliability.md

 # Better Reliability

-**Description:**  Methods for testing and verification to ensure that software is robust and produces reliable results.
+**Homepage:**  Methods for testing and verification to ensure that software is robust and produces reliable results.

 **Overview:**
 Improving methods of testing and verification to ensure that software is robust and produces reliable results, thereby helping to ensure the integrity of research and enable collaboration across teams.